esseswann/graphql-binary/README.md

 ```

 # Support
 All contributions are warmly welcome.
-This is a list of things we need right now
+Please follow issues section or consider these:
 - Test coverage compatible to graphql-js
-- TypeScript implementation (might need consideration)
-- Mutations
-- Variables
 - Documentation
 - Ports for other languages